chriscarrollsmith/pyzotero-cli/rules_for_ai/zot-write-operations.md

 globs:
 alwaysApply: true
 ---
-The following commands are available from `zot`.
-For a given command, use the --help flag to get more detail on usage.
+The following commands are available from the `pyzotero-cli` tool, entrypoint `zot`.
+For a given command, use the `--help` flag to get more detail on usage.

 ```
 Usage: zot [OPTIONS] COMMAND [ARGS]...